-For each hour of overtime worked by an eligible employee in a given workweek, one and one half (1.5) hours of compensatory time shall accrue.
+For each hour of overtime worked by an eligible employee in a given workweek for which the employee elects to accrue compensatory time, one and one half (1.5) hours of compensatory time shall accrue.
 Eligible employees may accrue not more than 22.5 hours of compensatory time, computed as one and one half hours of compensatory time for not more than 15 hours of overtime work.